PreschoolKindergartenFirst Grade

 The Final Verdict: A 'Better Together' Approach

 So, are printed workbooks better than apps?
-When it comes to building the foundational skills of learning-fine motor control, focus, spatial reasoning, and resilience-the scientific answer is a resounding yes.
+When the goal is building the foundational learning skills, fine motor control, focus, spatial reasoning, and resilience, the scientific answer is a clear yes.

-This doesn't mean you have to throw away the tablet.
+And here’s where parenting reality comes in.
+This doesn’t mean you have to ban the tablet.
 Think of it like building a house.
-Apps can be the fun decorations and paint colors you add at the end.
-They can be a great tool for a quick, fun review.
-But the strong, sturdy foundation of brick and mortar-the very structure that holds everything up?
-That's built through hands-on learning.
-Our US-made educational workbooks are a core part of that foundation.
+Apps can be the fun decorations and paint colors you add later.
+They can also work for a quick, enjoyable review.
+But the strong, sturdy foundation, the part that holds everything up, is built through hands-on learning.
+That’s why our US-made educational workbooks are a core part of that foundation.

 Our Philosophy: Building the Foundation

-At Whizki Learning, we've made a deliberate choice to be part of that essential foundation.
-Our 'printed workbooks only / no digital downloads' philosophy isn't anti-technology; it's pro-development.
-We believe in providing a dedicated, high-quality, screen-free space where your child can build the deep, underlying skills they need to thrive in any environment-digital or otherwise.
-We're not just creating activities; we're helping you build a better brain.
+At Whizki Learning, we made a deliberate choice to be part of that essential foundation.
+Our 'printed workbooks only / no digital downloads' philosophy isn’t anti-technology.
+It’s pro-development.
+We believe kids do best when they have a dedicated, high-quality, screen-free space to build the deep underlying skills they need to do well in any environment, digital or otherwise.
+We’re not just creating worksheets and activities.
+We’re helping you build a better brain.

 Frequently asked questions